Moovly/wordpress-plugin/readme.txt

 == Changelog ==

+= 1.0.102 =

+* Improve project fetching.
+If you are being throttled, we'll retry in 10 seconds to make sure that video gets shown.
+* Humanize template variable names in forms, for easier reading
+* Prevent shortcodes for unrendered projects to show up
+* Add thumbnail to project view

 = 1.0.100 =

 * Fixed a bug where some WordPress themes broke the post-code shortcode by not setting the height of the HTML element